michaelnisi/troubled/data/posts/2019/graphql.md

   "path": "2019/02"
 }

 A coding task, within a job application recently, gave me the opportunity to try GraphQL.
 Looking at clients for iOS, I chose Apollo and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
-But its main purpose, of course, has been exploring GraphQL with Apollo while landing the job.
+But its main purpose, of course, was exploring GraphQL while landing the job.

 [GraphQL](https://graphql.org) is a query language for APIs, originally created at Facebook in 2012.
 Interacting with a GraphQL endpoint, you describe what you need in your query and get exactly that, with the result’s fields mirroring the query’s.
 A single GraphQL endpoint may aggregate data from many resources.
 Its typed schema can replace versioning, which, especially for microservices, is error prone.